sd247/Unity/README.md

 # Unity
-# Created a ping pone game using C#, unity and Artificial Intelligence
+# A ping pone game using C#, unity and Artificial Intelligence